YiShiChangAnLuan/Notes/README.md

-# Reading notes for yscal
+# Reading Notes for Yscal